frederic-perez/AmE-dictionary/data/dictionary.md

 __film maker__ _n_ ?
 __filthy__ Very dirty.
 __finagle__ _v_ To obtain or achieve by indirect, usually deceitful methods.
+__final cut__ _idiom_ The completed and finalized edited version of a film, as authorized by its director and producer.
 __finalize__ _v_
 __finch__ _n_ Any of numerous small songbirds with short stout bills adapted for crushing seeds.
 __fine print__